oliverscheer/your-docker-image-is-not-secure/README.md

 ...
 ```

-> The "secret" password isn't that secret anymore in this history of the docker image.
+> The "secret" password isn't that secret anymore, as it appears in the history of the docker image.

 ## The Solution

 In our project we need access to some internal sources in a private repository, to install some prerequisites.
 After the installation, we don't need access to these repositories anymore, and therefore we don't need the password anymore.

-> With simple one stage dockerfile, we keep those credentials in the history.
+> With a simple one stage Dockerfile, we keep those credentials in the history.
 And this is a big security threat.
-> It would enable everyone with access to the container access to retrieve the password.
+> It would allow everyone with access to the container access to retrieve the password.

 We can avoid this problem with the following approach: